jonathan-dimarco/fullstack-open/README.md

 # FullStack Open 2024

-## Excercises from the Fullstack Open by the Helsinki University
+## Exercises from the Fullstack Open by the Helsinki University

 #### Part 0